-Rob Boss earned a MATh (Master of Arts in Theology) and a PhD in church history and historical theology from Southwestern Baptist Theological Seminary in Fort Worth, Texas.
-His research interests are in the early modern period, eighteenth-century Evangelical spiritual awakenings, and the creative early Evangelical theologians John Bunyan, Benjamin Keach, and Jonathan Edwards and their devotional view of the world.
+Rob Boss, (PhD, Southwestern Baptist Theological Seminary) has research interests in the early modern period, eighteenth-century Evangelical spiritual awakenings, and the creative early Evangelical theologians John Bunyan, Benjamin Keach, and Jonathan Edwards and their devotional view of the world.